ory/hydra/docs/docs/reference/api.md

 the requested authentication process.

-This endpoint tells ORY Hydra that the subject has not authenticated and includes a reason why the authentication was be denied.
+This endpoint tells ORY Hydra that the subject has not authenticated and

 The response contains a redirect URL which the login provider should redirect the user-agent to.